Fermin Perdomo

 We'll show you how to integrate Firebase Cloud Messaging (FCM) with a multi-tenant Laravel system and trigger push notifications to multiple devices — including Chrome on desktop, Android tablet, and Android mobile

-Step 1: Firebase Setup
+Step 1: Set Up Firebase

 1. Go to Firebase Console

-2. Create a new project (or use an existing one).
+2. Create or select a project

-3. Navigate to Project Settings > Cloud Messaging tab.
+3. Navigate to Project Settings > Cloud Messaging

-4. Save your Server key and Sender ID.
+4. Save your Server Key and Sender ID

-5. Under General, add your web app and grab the Firebase config (apiKey, projectId, etc.)
+6. Grab the Firebase config (apiKey, projectId, etc.)

-Step 2: Laravel Backend Setup
+Step 2: Install Laravel FCM SDK

 composer require kreait/firebase-php